francescawaters/safeguarding-foundation/README.md

 2. Scroll down until GitHub Pages is found.
 3. From the source section drop-down menu, select the main branch.
 4. Once the main branch has been selected, hit the save button.
 5. Finally, when the page is refreshed, a detailed ribbon display will indicate the successful deployment.

-The live link can be found here:

 ## __Credits__